oopsmonk/documentation/chronicle/1.1/references/chronicle-api-reference.md

 ## Pagination

-Queries to the `findTransactions` endpoint can return an unknown amount of data.
+Queries to the `findTransactions` endpoint can return an unknown amount of zero-value transaction hashes.
 The exact amount is known only after the query has been executed.
-Therefore, this endpoint returns a limited amount of transactions that you can set in a `page_size` parameter The default page size is 255.
+Therefore, this endpoint returns a limited amount of transaction hashes.

-If you receive a `paging_state` array, more transactions are available for your request.
-To request these transactions, call the endpoint again, using the returned `hints` from the first call as a parameter.
+If you receive a `hints.paging_state` array, more transaction hashes are available for your request.
+To request these transaction hashes, call the endpoint again, using the returned `hints` from the first call as a parameter.

 ## Base URL